tientrinh21/rssagg/README.md

 # RSS Aggregatar

 A HTTP Server which continuously retreive new feeds to provide an all-in-one place for user to update news from users' own favorite source.
+Developer can create a front-end UI to display data fetched from this as posts, check out this example [RSS Reader](https://github.com/tientrinh21/rssreader)

 ## Tech Used